 Which Oscar Fish Types Can I Successfully Breed?

-Cross breeding the different colours requires no additional information or steps in order to be successful.
+Cross-breeding the different colors requires no additional information or steps in order to be successful.
 As long as the fish connect with each other, you are good to go.

 Sexing Oscar Fish